dayne/dayne.github.com/_posts/2014-10-25-inversion_based_land_hunt.md

 By creating a EPSG:4326 GeoJSON as a Gist over at [https://gist.github.com/dayne/bf2364c4faa3e17a6499](https://gist.github.com/dayne/bf2364c4faa3e17a6499) I could then have the following embedded map here:

 <script src="https://gist.github.com/dayne/bf2364c4faa3e17a6499.js"></script>

+### Ground Truthing

+Over this coming winter I'll try and remeber to pay attention when the cold starts and see if this whole dance holds up against reality.